Primes and absolutely or non-absolutely irreducible elements in atomic domains: Absolutely Irreducible Elements in Krull monoids

 \begin{proof} If $H$ is factorial, then every irreducible is prime.

 For the converse, suppose that every absolutely irreducible element is prime.
 Suppose that $H$ is not factorial.
 Then there exist non-prime irreducibles.
-Let $u\in H$ be such an irreducible with $\supp(uH)$ minimal among all irreducibles.
+Let $u\in H$ be a non-prime irreducible with $\supp(uH)$ minimal among all non-prime irreducibles.
+Then $\supp(uH)$ is in fact minimal among all irreducibles: if $p \in H$ is a prime, then $pH$ is a divisorial prime ideal and hence $\supp(pH)=\{pH\} \subseteq \supp(uH)$ would imply that $pH$ appears in the factorization of $uH$ into divisorial prime ideals, meaning $p \mid u$, which is impossible since $u$ is a non-prime irreducible.
 Then $u$ is absolutely irreducible by Proposition~\ref{p:krull-ai}, and therefore prime, a contradiction. \end{proof}

 \begin{remark} Absolutely irreducible elements in Krull monoids have been studied in different settings and under different names.
 For instance, in \cite{Grynkiewicz2022} they play a very central role in the setting of $H=\cB(G_0)$ with $G$ torsion-free, and are called \emph{elementary atoms}.
 If $H$ is a normal affine monoid, then the absolutely irreducible elements correspond precisely to the extremal rays of the polyhedral convex cone, whereas the irreducible elements form the Hilbert basis of the monoid.
 We refer to \cite{garciasanchez-krause-llena2023}, in particular to \S 4 and therein to Remarks 13 and 16 for a discussion of the terminologies. \end{remark}